io-sar/test-falcon/README.md

 * Write a message
 * Press Send (Note.
 The server has 1 sec delay to make the message appear)

+### Docker ###
+* Build the app
+* Move to the build/docker directory
+* Run "docker-compose up -d"
+##### note #####
+I wasn't able to check the connection between the postgresql container and the app container because I was running the docker into a VM from my windows machine.
+The app currently does't work as intended from the docker machine since the "localhost" wont be mapped correctly.

 ### Future ###
 * Missing tests